krahets/hello-algo/docs-en/chapter_introduction/algorithms_are_everywhere.md

 **Example 1: Looking Up a Dictionary**.
 In an English dictionary, words are listed alphabetically.
 Suppose we're searching for a word that starts with the letter $r$.
 This is typically done in the following way:

 1. Open the dictionary around its midpoint and note the first letter on that page, assuming it to be $m$.
-2. Since $r$ comes after $m$ in the pinyin alphabet, we exclude the first half of the dictionary and narrow the search to the second half.
+2. Since $r$ comes after $m$ in the alphabet, we exclude the first half of the dictionary and narrow the search to the second half.
 3. Iterate steps `1.` and `2.` until you find the page where the word begins with the letter $r$.

 === "<1>"